-Our compensation committee approved our annual bonus program for 2021 in early 2021.
-The 2021 annual bonus each named executive officer was eligible to receive was based on the individual's target bonus, calculated as a percentage of base salary, or target bonus percentage, and the extent to which we achieved the corporate objectives that our board of directors established for the year.
-There is no specified minimum or maximum bonus percentage or amount established for the pamed executive officers.
+Our compensation committee approved our annual bonus program for 2022 in early 2022.
+The 2022 annual bonus each named executive officer was eligible to receive was based on the individual's target bonus, calculated as a percentage of base salary, or target bonus percentage, and the extent to which we achieved the corporate objectives that our board of directors established for the year.
+There is no specified minimum or maximum bonus percentage or amount established for the named executive officers.

-Specifically, the compensation committee determined that the 2021 target bonus percentage should be 45% for all NEOs other than Dr. Perlroth (i.e., 45% for Mr. Borgeson and Dr. Ehrlich).
-The compensation committee's decision regarding 2021 target bonus percentages for our NEOs was based on a review of a competitive market analysis prepared by Compensia, as well as an assessment of target bonus percentages appropriate to align us competitively with our 2021 compensation peer group.
-Based on their analysis, the target bonus percentage for our NEOs was increased from 40% in 2020 to 45% in 2021.
+Specifically, the compensation committee determined that the 2022 target bonus percentage should remain at 65% for Dr. Perlroth and 45% for both Mr. Borgeson and Dr. Ehrlich.
+The compensation committee's decision regarding 2022 target bonus percentages for our NEOs was based on a review of a competitive market analysis prepared by Compensia, as well as an assessment of target bonus percentages appropriate to align us competitively with our 2022 compensation peer group.